ssmiguelangel/ssmiguelangel/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
   - I'm interested in developing a PWA
   - I want to create a epidemiological surveillance accesible to all
   - As well I want to develope an app with spaced repetition notes
+  - After a lot of years I'm runing a windows PC, because my macbook was stolen but, I'm considering to acquire a macbook because I get used to it... i think both complement eachother well, therefore I need to start saving money...

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...